Luzerne County Bankruptcy Attorneys

 Slusser Law Firm is a debt relief agency.
 We help people file for bankruptcy under the bankruptcy code.
 Our bankruptcy attorneys in Hazleton can help you and your family get back on the path toward financial safety and security.
 Bankruptcy protections can save your most treasured assets, including your home, car, wages, and personal belongings.

-Benefits of Declaring Bankruptcy
+Benefits of Declaring Bankruptcy in PA

 While every situation is unique, declaring bankruptcy can help keep the creditors at bay, as well as: